folio-org/stripes/doc/building-from-git-checkouts.md

 	$ npm install
 	$ npm run build

+(Note that NPM often emits numerous warnings, such as `npm WARN eslint-config-airbnb@12.0.0 requires a peer of eslint-plugin-import@^1.16.0 but none was installed`.
+These are annoying, but can be safely ignored.
+Actual errors are signalled by `ERROR` rather than `WARN`, and should be investigated.)

 Next, wire the trivial module into place.
 Two places, actually:
 `stripes-loader` and `stripes-core` both need to be able to see it.
 First, `stripes-core`: